anuragkrishna/kris-restApi/README.md

 # kris-restApi
-A restful api for social network.
+A restful api for collaboration system.

 Structure:
 	Conversations with messages